 |Associate Professor of Law

-Bijal Shah's research interests lie in the areas of administrative law, immigration law (including so-called "crimmigration"), international human rights law, and LGBT law.
+Bijal Shah teaches administrative law and her research interests lie in the areas of administrative law, immigration law (including so-called "crimmigration"), international human rights law, and LGBT law.
 Her scholarship explores evolutions in administrative decisionmaking, including in the immigration context, and the impact of the changing boundaries of executive branch power on vulnerable communities.
-Professor Shah joins the ASU law faculty this fall after three years as an Acting Assistant Professor at the New York University (NYU) School of Law.
+Before joining the ASU law faculty last fall, Professor Shah was an Acting Assistant Professor at the New York University (NYU) School of Law.

-Prior to entering academia, Professor Shah wrote immigration regulations and legislation as counsel for the Department of Justice, Executive Office for Immigration Review.
-Before this, Professor Shah was nominated by Harvard University to serve as a Presidential Management Fellow in the Department of Homeland Security, U.S. Citizenship and Immigration Services.
-Her primary responsibilities included ensuring high-quality refugee and asylum adjudications nationwide and in the Middle East.
+Prior to entering academia, Professor Shah was Associate General Counsel for the Department of Justice / Executive Office for Immigration Review.
+In this position, she wrote immigration regulations, legislation and national policies on behalf of the General Counsel, the Director’s Office, and Congress.
+Before this, Professor Shah served as a Presidential Management Fellow in the Department of Homeland Security / U.S. Citizenship and Immigration Services, where her primary responsibilities included ensuring high-quality refugee and asylum adjudications nationwide and in the Middle East.
 While in this fellowship, Professor Shah also worked for immigration and appropriations offices at the Departments of Justice and Homeland Security, oversaw State Department-sponsored anti-trafficking programs in the Middle East and South Asia, and litigated criminal and other immigration matters in the federal courts of appeal.

 Professor Shah is a graduate of the Yale Law School, where she was a senior editor on the Yale Law Journal and a Yale University Kirby Human Rights Fellow, and of the Harvard University, Kennedy School of Government.
-Immediately after completing her law and graduate studies, Professor Shah was a Harvard University Sinclair Kennedy Fellow, during which time she worked on women's human rights and development issues in the Mauritian Ministry of Finance and Economic Development.
-Prior to entering law school, Professor Shah was an investment banker at UBS PaineWebber.
+Immediately after completing her law and graduate studies, Professor Shah was a Harvard University Sinclair Kennedy Fellow, during which time she worked with the Mauritian Ministry of Finance and Economic Development on women's human rights and development issues in Mauritius.
+Before law school, Professor Shah was an investment banker at UBS PaineWebber.

 Interagency Transfers of Adjudication Authority, Yale Journal on Regulation. (forthcoming)